wyobi/ion-autocomplete/README.md

 You are able to set the `item-view-value-key` which maps to a value of the returned object from the `items-method`.
 The value is then showed in both input fields.
 Here an example:

-The items method returns the following object:
+The `items-method` returns the following object:
 ```javascript
 [
     {